Tipping points & feedback loops

 We can understand the motion of a toppling block in mathematical detail.
 This maths informs this discussion about “climate tipping points” and the triggered “climate self-amplifying feedback loops”.
 Many authors call these loops “positive feedback”.

-I include a long maths section that you can jump if you want.
+I include a lengthy maths section that you can skip if you prefer.
 I would have written about a “wine glass tipping on a table”, but the mathematics and physics of a “toppling brick” are simpler.

 The movement of the block